 If you have an aftermarket stereo, it’s possible that the wiring isn’t configured correctly or that there’s a loose connection somewhere.
 This is definitely something you’ll want to take a look at if you’re experienced with car audio systems; if not, it might be best to bring your car to a professional for help.

 Finally, it could also be that something is wrong with your vehicle’s electrical system.
+If there are any loose wires or faulty connections anywhere in the system, this could easily cause your speakers to crackle when turned up loud.

-Car Speaker Crackling Bluetooth
+Car Speaker Crackling When Bluetooth On

 If you’re driving and listening to music on your phone via Bluetooth, you might notice that the sound quality isn’t great.
 One common issue is crackling or static coming from the car speakers.
 There are a few things that can cause this problem.